chhiara/tRAX/README.md

 Concepts
- - This program creates a set of unique "transcript" sequences from the tRNAscan, as well as the loci
+ - This program creates a set of unique "transcript" sequences from the tRNAscan-SE output, as well as extracting the loci
+   - Locus names in the format tRNA-Ala-AGC-1-1 must be created seperately from tRNAscan-SE output and a namemap file provided by gtRNAdb
    - "Transcripts" are created by taking the locus sequence, removing the intron, and adding CCA and the 5-prime G base to histidine tRNAs
      - As stored, these are padded with N-bases to prevent mapping failure when reads extend off the end of the transcript, IE tRNAs marked for degradation with CCACCA
-   - Transcript names are created by the program for tRNAscan input, and are similar to "tRNA-MetAUG1"
      - These are unique, and many tRNA loci can correspond to a single transcript
-   - Locus names are the names created by tRNAscan, IE "chr16.trna7-AlaAGC"
+   - Transcript names primarily used in TRAX output, in the format "tRNA-Ala-AGC-1"
+     - These are the primary subject of TRAX are in most of the output

  - This program uses an all-best mapping strategy, where all reads that map as well as the best to the genome are returned
    - There is an exception to this rule as described below, where for reads that have best mappings to both genome and tRNA transcript, the mappings to the genome are discarded